 Old Home Chicken Pot Pie with a Modern Twist

 With colder weather, it is time to make Chicken Pot Pie.
-There is a million different recipes out there and you can always buy them in the frozen section of your favorite grocery store.
+There are a million different recipes out there, and you can always buy them in the frozen section of your favorite grocery store.
 I find that making Pot Pie from scratch is the only way to go.
-The filling and pie crust makes a total package of deliciousness.
+The filling and pie crust make a total package of deliciousness.
 Come along on my cooking adventure that will make your mouth water and your stomach beg for a bite.

 Old Home Chicken Pot Pie with a Modern Twist